§ Recipes

-Worked examples of what you can do with the archive.
-Each recipe pairs a short write-up with an interactive artifact seeded from hand-verified data, and a copy-pasteable API query you can use to scale it to the full corpus.
+What you can do with the archive.
+Each recipe pairs a short write-up with an interactive artifact seeded from hand-verified data, plus a copy-pasteable API query you can use to scale it to the full corpus.
 If you want to contribute one, PRs welcome.

 Scatter plot of how selective a school looks on paper (acceptance rate) against how selective it actually is in practice (yield).
 Four quadrants with teeth: selective-and-desired, loved-despite-openness, selective-but-second-choice, accessible-and-optional.